rykerwilliams/clevelandrocs.net/CUSTOMIZE.md

 You can add a newsletter subscription form by adding the specified information at the `newsletter` section in the [\_config.yml](_config.yml) file.
 To set up a newsletter, you can use a service like [Loops.so](https://loops.so/), which is the current supported solution.
 Once you have set up your newsletter, you can add the form [endpoint](https://loops.so/docs/forms/custom-form) to the `endpoint` field in the `newsletter` section of the [\_config.yml](_config.yml) file.

-Depending on your specified footer behavior, the sign up form either will appear at the bottom of the `About` page and at the bottom of blogposts if `related_posts` are enabled, or in the footer at the bottom of each page.
+Depending on your specified footer behavior, the sign up form either will appear at the bottom of the `About` page and at the bottom of article pages if `related_posts` are enabled, or in the footer at the bottom of each page.

 ## Removing content